IsaacXen/IXSearchController/README.md

   }
   ```

-- **Layout glitches when hiding scarch bar by scrolling.**
+- **Layout glitches when hiding search bar by scrolling.**

-  When `hidesSearchBarWhenScrolling` is set to `true`, there's a little glitch when navigation bar shrink after a transition happended.
+  When `hidesSearchBarWhenScrolling` is set to `true`, there's a little glitch when navigation bar shrink after a transition happened.